This is Part 1 of a two-part series. If you are looking for Part 2 it is here.

 - Rubbermaid Commercial Products 28-qt wastebasket (US$31.61 for four)

 28 quarts in Imperialist units works out to 26.5 liters each.
 Why are we buying four instead of two?
 I’ll get to that later.
 These commercial wastebaskets are meant to take a beating.
 They are soft and flexible, yet sturdy.
+They can be put into a freezer that goes down below freezing temps (I know of a lab that uses them to freeze water into great big ice blocks).
 They nest inside of one another snugly.

 - Two strips of aluminum flat bar (US$6.00 total)